bramp/ffmpeg-cli-wrapper/README.md

 // Run a one-pass encode
 executor.createJob(builder).run();

-// Or run a two-pass encode (which is slower at the cost of better quality) executor.createTwoPassJob(builder).run();
+// Or run a two-pass encode (which is better quality at the cost of being slower) executor.createTwoPassJob(builder).run();
 ```